tendermint/tendermint/spec/p2p/v0.34/README.md

 Within a Tendermint network, nodes can communicate with one another using a p2p protocol.
 The goal of this document is to specify the p2p layer in Tendermint v0.34 including: Peer discovery, peer management, connection handling and message types.

+## Overview

+A Tendermint network is composed by multiple Tendermint instances, thereafter called **nodes**, that interact by exchanging messages.

+Tendermint assumes a partially-connected network model.
+This means that a node is not assumed to be directly connected to every other node in the network.
+Instead, each node is directly connected to a subset of other nodes in the network, thereafter called its **peers**.

+The peer-to-peer (p2p) communication layer is responsible for establishing connections between nodes in a Tendermint network, for managing the communication between a node and its peers, and for intermediating the exchange of messages between peers in Tendermint protocols.

 ## Introduction
 This documentation aims at separating the logical components on a protocol level from the implementation details of each protocol.